jammm/first_raytracer/README.md

+# Under Construction
-This is my implementation of the ray tracer from the book "Ray Tracing in One Weekend".
+This is my custom implementation of the ray tracer from the book "Ray Tracing in One Weekend".